 Prop 215 does not allow marijuana dispensaries or for-profit storefronts.
 The sale of marijuana is illegal.

-As a qualified patient or caregiver you may grow your own marijuana.
+As a qualified consumer or caregiver you may grow your own marijuana.
 Or, you may join and purchase marijuana from a coop or collective operating in accordance with SB 420 and the Attorney General’s guidelines.

 How much marijuana can I possess?

-As a qualified patient, Prop 215 entitles you to possess as much marijuana as is appropriate for your personal medical use.
+As a qualified consumer, Prop 215 entitles you to possess as much marijuana as is appropriate for your personal medical use.
 However, SB 420 sets possession guidelines to 8 ounces of dried marijuana and a total of 12 plants, only 6 of which may be mature or flowering.

-If these amounts do not meet your medical needs, your physician can issue a recommendation to possess any reasonable amount consistent with your medical condition.
+If these amounts do not meet your medical needs, your physician can issue a recommendation to possess any reasonable amount consistent with your condition.

 Where can I use medical marijuana?